Olalekanrasaq/world-countries-ETL-Airflow/README.md

 ### ETL Pipeline
 The ETL part of the project is divided into three part:
-- Extract data from the Rest API
+- Extracted data from the Rest API
-- Transform the data and retrieve fields of interest
+- Transformed the data and retrieve fields of interest
-- Load the transformed data into PostgreSQL database.
+- Loaded the transformed data into PostgreSQL database.

 The ETL pipeline workflow is orchestrated with airflow.
 [See DAG file](./dags/country_info_dag.py) for the ETL pipekine code orchestrated in airflow.